 Is espresso stronger than coffee?
 One 2 oz double espresso shot has about 80 milligrams of caffeine, whereas a 12 oz brewed coffee has about 120 milligrams.
 So actually there is more caffeine in an average cup of drip coffee than in espresso.
 But, that doesn’t seem like a fair comparison given the difference in volume.
 If we measured the same volume, espresso would have 800mg of caffeine, almost 10x as much.

 What makes espresso machines so expensive?
 Espresso is made by forcing hot water through a tightly packed ‘puck’ of coffee grounds at high pressure.
 The ‘pressurestat’ which regulates pressure and temperature inside the machine alone can cost a lot.
 Starbucks uses the Mastrena high-performance espresso machine, which is manufactured by Thermoplan AG, a Swiss company located in Weggis, Switzerland.
 This is an automatic machine equipped with a computerized menu which makes lattes and cappuccinos easy and fast to prepare by Starbucks baristas.

-Do espresso shots lose flavor over time?
+Do espresso shots from espresso machines lose flavor over time?
 Shots die after only ten seconds of sitting.
 Espresso starts losing some of its flavor immediately so I’d say drink it within one minute.

 Is Nespresso real espresso?
 Their coffee is injected with air to produce more crema.
 This gives your coffee a different texture and taste.
 This taste is not bad, is just different from espresso.